 - 1. Lower the loader arms. - 2.
 If using a trailer, connect it to the towing vehicle and connect the safety chains. - 3.
-If applicable, connect the trailer brakes. - Use full-width ramps for loading/unloading the machine onto the trailer or truck. - 5.
+If applicable, connect the trailer brakes. - 4.
+Carefully load the machine onto the trailer or truck. - 5.
 Shut off the engine, remove the key, and set the brake. - 6.
 Use the metal tie-down loops on the machine to securely fasten the machine to the trailer or truck with straps, chains, cable, or ropes (Figure 34).